Jeanne Baptiste d'Albert de Luynes: Biography

 The daughter of Louis Charles d'Albert, Duke of Luynes (1620–1690) and his second wife (and aunt) Princess Anne de Rohan-Montbazon (1644–1684), she had five full siblings.
 She was the granddaughter of Marie de Rohan.
 Her older half-brother was Charles Honoré d'Albert de Luynes, a private advisor to Louis XIV and the builder of the infamous Château de Dampierre.
 Born at the Hôtel de Luynes in Paris, she was baptised at the Église Saint-Eustache.
 She was named after her godfather Jean-Baptiste Colbert.

-After an education at the prestigious Abbey of Port-Royal in Paris, she was married to Joseph Ignace Scaglia, Count of Verrua in between 23 August and 25 August 1683.
+After an education at the prestigious Abbey of Port-Royal in Paris, she was married to Joseph Ignace Scaglia, Count of Verrua, between 23 August and 25 August 1683.
 She was thirteen and a half years old at the time of her marriage.
 Her husband was a colonel de dragons and a prominent Piedmontese diplomat working for the Duke of Savoy.

-Jeanne Baptiste and her husband eventually had four children.
+Jeanne Baptiste and her husband had four children.
 Her husband was, "young, handsome, rich, and honest".
 His mother was a lady-in-waiting to the French-born Duchess of Savoy, Anne Marie d'Orléans.

 At the Savoyard capital of Turin, the Duke of Savoy became infatuated with the young countess and by 1688 he had fallen deeply in love with her.
 The piously brought up countess, at first, ignored the advances of the duke who would see her in attendance on his wife, Anne Marie.
 Later on, the duchess and her uncle, the French king Louis XIV, "encouraged" Madame de Verrue to take advantage of the Duke of Savoy's advances.
 In 1689, Jeanne Baptiste gave in to the duke's overtures.
 The lovers became the parents of two children.
 The future Princess of Carignan was born in 1690.
-A son, Vittorio Francesco, was born in 1694 and was later given the title Marquis of Suza.
+A son, Vittorio Francesco, was born in 1694 and was later given the title Marquis of Susa.

 The most envied woman at the Savoyard court due to her influence over the duke, Jeanne Baptiste tried to dabble in politics.
 With the help of the maréchal de Tessé, she encouraged the marriage of the duke's eldest daughter, Princess Maria Adelaide, with Louis XIV's grandson, the Duke of Burgundy.

 She also helped her brother's escape to France due to his heavy debts in October 1700.
 He took refuge with their aunt in Paris.

 Jeanne Baptiste was widowed in 1704, her husband dying on 13 August in the Battle of Blenheim.